-- A Consent - 1.
-Submission of all information disclosed in the process of requesting a background screening will be the responsibility of the student. - 2.
-The Disclosure & Authority to Release Information form required in on-line creation of an account through the College-approved vendor must be signed by the student. - 3.
-A Background Screening Consent and Release Form containing appropriate signatures must be submitted to and a copy kept on file in the applicable health program office student file. - 4.
-An Acknowledgement of Receipt of the Background Screening Policy for Students in the Health Sciences form containing appropriate signatures must be submitted and a copy kept on file in the applicable health program student file. - B Procedure Policies - 1.
-Background screens will be scheduled and conducted by a College-designated vendor in accordance with program specific admission deadlines and/or semester start dates.
-Background screens performed by any other vendor or agency will not be accepted. - 2.
-Students reinstated to a health program after an absence from program coursework of one semester or more, will be required to submit a screening update to the College-approved vendor. - 3.
-All expenses associated with background screening, whether initial screens or updates, are the responsibility of the student. - Any applications of financial aid resources must follow aid-specific guidelines approved by the provider. - Any expenses not applicable to financial aid resources must be provided by the student. - 4.
-Failure to complete the background screen by the published deadline and/or refusing to sign the consent, disclosure, and/or release authorization form(s) will prohibit a student from attending health program courses. - The student will be advised to officially withdraw from registration in any courses within the applicable health program prefix. - If the student does not officially withdraw, applicable procedures will be applied, including the use of a "never attend (NA)," "cease to attend (CA)," or "withdrawal failing (WF)" designation. - 5.
-A student who experiences extenuating circumstances that prohibit completion of the background screen by the deadline should contact the Associate Dean, Health Sciences.
-In the event that a student is allowed to proceed with background screening beyond the designated deadline, he/she will not be allowed to attend any clinical experiences until the full background screen process is completed.
+- i.
+Background screens will be scheduled and conducted by a Collegedesignated vendor in accordance with program-specific admission deadlines and/or semester start dates.
+Background screens performed by any other vendor or agency will not be accepted. - ii.
+Students reinstated to a health program after an absence from program coursework of one semester or more will be required to submit a screening update to the College-approved vendor. - iii.
+All expenses associated with background screening, whether initial screens or updates, are the responsibility of the student. - 1.
+Any applications of financial aid resources must follow aid-specific guidelines approved by the provider. - 2.
+Any expenses not applicable to financial aid resources must be provided by the student. - iv.
+Failure to complete the background screen by the published deadline and/or refusing to sign the consent, disclosure, and/or release authorization form(s) will prohibit a student from attending health program courses. - 1.
+The student will be advised to officially withdraw from registration in any courses within the applicable health program prefix. - 2.
+If the student does not officially withdraw, applicable procedures will be applied, including the use of a "never attend (NA)," "cease to attend (CA)," or "withdrawal failing (WF)" designation. - v.
+A student who experiences extenuating circumstances that prohibit completion of the background screen by the deadline should contact the

+Associate Dean, Health Sciences.
+In the event that a student is allowed to proceed with background screening beyond the designated deadline, he/she will not be allowed to attend any clinical experiences until the full background screening process is completed.

-V Results
+V. Results